js-advancers/learning-javascript-together/README.md

 5. Do you have goals as a group?
 	* Both - individual goals:
 	* enable everyone of us to reach or personal goals

 	* The Big picture:
-	* and create the safe space to learn with confidence and support
+	* creating a safe space to learn with confidence and support
-	* (Comparing Learning Group Format vs. Meetup Format – small learning group create a intimacy that helps learning next to each other while helping to be brave admitting to have gaps
+	* small learning group creates a intimacy that
+		* helps learning next to each other while
+		* helping to be brave admitting to have gaps

 6. How has being part of this group helped?
+	* It helped us to keep up with learning
+	* stop procrastination
+	* Accountability –
+	* Continuity in learning - every sunday we meet
+	* Achieve more together than we would on our own
+		* by learning together
+		* by teaching the others
+		* by supporting each other
+		* by challenging each other without making the members feel uncomfortable
+		* by adding all the different perspectives to problem solving

 7. Has being part of this group affected your coding and your life? personal thought/opinions (2 sentences)

-*Examples:*
-	* Accontability
-	* Motivation
-	* Fun :)
-	* (e.g. knowledge, confidence, friendship) –
+- personal answear on each participant

 8. What do you love to give to the group as individuals?
+	* Apart from code we try to support each other
+	* Keep each other informed by posting links in Slack
+	* Share experience from confrerences
+	* or from streaming videos we watched (from conferences)

+	* support, help, participate,

 ### Closing Remarks